Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan - ExBulletin

 Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan

-SINGAPORE (Reuters) – Indonesia’s defense minister proposed a peace plan for the war in Ukraine on Saturday, calling for a demilitarized zone and a United Nations referendum in what he called disputed territory.
+SINGAPORE — Indonesia’s defense minister on Saturday proposed a peace plan for the war in Ukraine, calling for a demilitarized zone and a United Nations referendum in what he called disputed territory.

 Prabowo Subianto has called on defense and military officials from around the world gathered at the Shangri-La Dialogue defense meeting in Singapore to issue a statement calling for a cessation of hostilities.